 Select Photo by pressing the left / right cursor keys you can see the actual photo finish as the first greyhound crosses the line.

 Select Race Again Please note: *This game feature is only fully functionable in the full registered version

-Predicting forecasts (f/c) or quinellas 1st and 2nd in six dog races has a probability of 1 in 30 (6 x 5) compared to 1 in 56 (8 x 7) in eight dog races.
+Predicting forecasts (f/c) or exacta's 1st and 2nd in six dog races has a probability of 1 in 30 (6 x 5) compared to 1 in 56 (8 x 7) in eight dog races.

-Predicting straight tricast bets (t/c) in six runner races is 1 in 120 (6 x 5 x 4), compared to 8 dog trifectas where the probability is 1 in 336 (8 x 7 x 6).
+Predicting straight tricasts (t/c) in six runner races has a probability of 1 in 120 (6 x 5 x 4), compared to 8 dog trifecta bets where it's 1 in 336 (8 x 7 x 6).

-All "Players" will appreciate that these 'underlying probabilities' always exist when betting on greyhounds.
+All 'Players' will appreciate that these 'underlying probabilities' always exist when betting on greyhounds.